Sales: Configuration: Settings

 To get started, navigate to the Sales app.

-Deliver Content by Email: This enables the delivery of product-specific documentation to be sent to the customer upon order confirmation, such as digital copies of instruction manuals, or warranty information.
+Deliver Content by Email: This allows for the delivery of product specific documentation to be sent to the customer once the invoice is validated, such as digital copies of instruction manuals, or warranty information.

 Discounts: Adds a field to the sales order allowing the salesperson to assign certain discount percentages per product line.

 Coupons & Promotions: Allows the application of coupon campaigns and promotional offers to the sales order.

 Pricelists: Set multiple prices per product and automated discounts for certain customers or product categories.
 This is covered in more detail in the Pricelists documentation.

 Customer Account: Decide whether the contact can create their own portal access - sign up for an account on the front-end of the site - or if that will be a controlled option.
 The customer will be able to view Quotes, confirmed Orders, Invoices, Tasks and Helpdesk Tickets through this portal.
 This is covered in more detail in the Portal Access Managementdocumentation.

 Margins: Shows the margin of the sale on the sale order by calculating the difference between the unit price and the cost.